Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 $ sudo bin/systemctl start grafana-server
 ```

+### To stop the Grafana server
-In the former case, you can just CTRL-C the server.
+In the former case above, you can just CTRL-C the server.
 In the latter, you might have to do:

 ```
 $ sudo bin/systemctl stop grafana-server